Local File Search - Find Any File by Meaning, Not Just Filename

 -

 Once indexing is complete, local search is fast.
 It works offline, without Wi-Fi, anywhere you take your computer.
+For sensitive work files, legal documents, research notes, tax records, and personal photos, that matters: a private AI file search tool should not require uploading the files you are trying to find.

 Keyword search vs. semantic local file search